 Remember that while living overseas, you are allowed an automatic 90-day extension for filing your US taxes.
 Unfortunately, the extension does not apply to interest charges on unpaid tax amounts.
 Keep an eye on your employer’s withholding for you, because it may not be enough for your taxes on your total income.
 Submit Form 1040ES as appropriate.

-These are only taxed in the country of residence.
+These are only taxed in the country of residence (Germany or USA).

 US Military Retirement Pay is only taxed in the US (Article 19, para.
 1.).
 However, it must be declared on your German tax return, and although not taxed directly, may be used to determine your German tax bracket.

 Company Pension – “Pensions” as use in the Double-Taxation Treaty refers to public pensions.
 Therefore, company retirement plans do not fall under Article 18, para.
 1.